-Yes, "the cow" is the subject and "jumped" is the verb.
+Yes, "the cow" is the subject, and "jumped" is the verb.

-Is this sentence a full thought?
+Does this sentence form a complete thought?

 Yes.
-So, if we add "it is true that" to the beginning, it's still going to make sense: It is true that the cow jumped over the moon.
+So if we add "it is true that" to the beginning, it's still going to make sense: It is true that the cow jumped over the moon.

-Consider this sentence: When the cow jumped over the moon.
+Now consider this sentence: When the cow jumped over the moon.